The Football Rich List: The Top-paid footballers in the Premier League 2015-2016

 The moral of the story

 The topic of superstar footballer’s pay is as fascinating as it is nauseating.
-For good reason there is much debate surrounding why these professional athletes earn so much more than essential personnel, like nurses and teachers for example, who continue to struggle with every spiralling living costs.
+For good reason, there is much debate surrounding why these professional athletes earn so much more than essential personnel, like nurses and teachers for example, who continue to struggle with every spiralling living costs.

-The truth is this: we live in world where we are paid in-line with the demand for our services, and this means that in the cash-rich world of professional English football the very best players can demand astronomical salaries from the clubs who compete for their services.
+The truth is this: we live in a world where we are paid in-line with the demand for our services, and this means that in the cash-rich world of professional English football the very best players can demand astronomical salaries from the clubs who compete for their services.

-The players in the above list, through a combination of hard work, natural ability, and luck now enjoy jet set lifestyles and a fortune which should see them through until the end of their days.
+The players in the above list, through a combination of hard work, natural ability, and luck now enjoy jet-set lifestyles and a fortune which should see them through until the end of their days.
 While the rest of us will likely never enjoy such wealth ourselves, what we can learn from these dedicated pros is that hard work and desire to perfect what you are good at can a long way.

 Another thing that this teaches us is that football has gone barking mad – but that’s a topic for another day.

 The Cost of Christmas TV Adverts in 2018